Ronexts/django-blog/README.md

 include full access django blog Framework

-all content in this repo are tutorial based from djangogirls you can check how to upload it to web from tutorial.djangogirl.org
+all content in this repo are tutorial based from djangogirls, you can check how to upload it to web from tutorial.djangogirls.org

 maybe will improve with my own style soon